profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-1.md

 For title `Lets talk about Sunny-Sunday blog!`  or choose your preffered blog title Click the `+` under the title, select  `Gallery`
 Click `Upload`
-Select some animal pictures.... if you dont have any use google images to download some
+Choose some nice pictures.... if you dont have any use google images to download some
 Upload them
 Click `Publish`
 Click `Publish`